olliw42/mLRS-docu/docs/FRSKY_R9.md

 - R9M module: https://www.expresslrs.org/1.0/quick-start/tx-r9m/#flashing-using-stlink
 - R9MX receiver: https://www.expresslrs.org/1.0/quick-start/rx-stlink/

+Use the non-"elrs-bl" firmware versions, which can be identified by the ".hex" extension and that the label "elrs-bl" is not contained in the firmware file name.

 In these docs it is suggested to download and use the "ST-LINK Utility" software.
 This software is pretty outdated (NRND = not recommended for new designs), and the new recommended tool is "STM32CubeProgrammer".

+### Update via System Bootloader ###

+When the R9MX or R9MM receivers have been flashed with the non-"elrs-bl" firmware version via ST-Link, they can be upgraded by invoking the STM32 system bootloader, which can be done as follows:

+- Download and install STM32CubeProgrammer
+- Connect the R9MX/R9MM via the serial Rx/Tx pins to a USB-TTL adpater
+- Power up the R9MX/R9MM while keeping the button pressed; this boots the receiver into the system bootloader
+- Launch STM32CubeProgrammer and select the Serial connection option as the connection method, click connect
+- From the menu on the left select the Download tile
+- Select the correct firmware in the Download section, click Start Program
+- Power cycle the board